 Find the perfect course for you

-GPGPU Computing in C++
+GPGPU Computing in C++ with AMP

 Some algorithms are massively parallel, for instance applying filters to images, convolutions, matrix operations, particle based physics simulations, evaluating neural networks.
 These algorithms can be massively accelerated by executing them on the GPU instead of the CPU.
 In this course we use Microsoft AMP for writing programs that perform their computations on the GPU.

 This course goes close to the metal and as such we focus a fair bit on GPU hardware architecture, since the main goal of GPU programming is to get better performance we need to know which patterns that work best and how to debug and optimize for GPU computing.

 Microsoft AMP is a C++ extension that adds some keywords to the C++ language for marking functions that should execute on the GPU.
 This allows us to write code that looks like C++ and hits a sweet spot between development cost and performance.

 Deep knowledge of multi-threaded programming using threads.
 Knowledge of task based concurrency for instance with Microsoft PPL or Intel TBB.